woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 ## Act 2

 **Philip**: Sorry, Robbie.
-Sorry to be late this morning, but, well, we've sitll got some time for a cup of coffee.
+Sorry to be late this morning, but, well, we've still got some time for a cup of coffee.
 I can't wait to see my old pal Charley Rafer.

 **Robbie**: Neither can I.